Reasons to use OpenWrt

 • Many of the older devices are supported by OpenWrt and can enjoy security OpenWrt brings, long after vendors stop releasing firmware updates.

-While vendor firmware for a router ships with a fixed set of capabilities, OpenWrt provides more than 27000 packages ready to be installed.
+While vendor firmware for a router ships with a fixed set of capabilities, OpenWrt provides more than 27000 packages ready to be browsed and installed in an app store-like environment to get the most out of your hardware.
 Some of the more popular packages allow you to:

 • Utilize native dual-stack connectivity out-of-the-box or provide IPv4/IPv6 transitioning.